koelling/amplimap/README.rst

 Experimental protocols
 -------------------
-amplimap is compatible with most experimental protocols that generate paired-end short read data.
+amplimap is compatible with most targeted sequencing protocols that generate paired-end short read data.

 For amplification-based protocols each read should start with a known primer sequence, followed by the amplified target DNA.
 Reads can optionally contain a unique molecular identifier (UMI) sequence in front of the primer, which can be used to group reads into families.